Can you see the difference?

 - Gwen gradually gets this over the course of The Wolfman (2010).
 Initially, she comes off as a very proper and somewhat quiet woman.
 However, as she becomes determined to find a cure for Lawrence towards the end of the movie, she starts to wear less fancy attire and her hair is noticeably a little unkempt from her nights of searching for answers.
 By the finale, her hair is down, she is wearing a slightly lower cut and dirtier looking dress than her earlier attire, and carries around a silver bullet loaded pistol.

-- The Mortal Instruments: After getting turned into a vampire and everything, Isabelle notes Simon's gotten more attractive.
+- In The Mortal Instruments, after getting turned into a vampire and everything, Isabelle notes Simon's gotten more attractive.

 - In The Red Vixen Adventures Salli gets one when she sets out to rescue her own bodyguard after they're attacked by space pirates.